I want to understand the differences between data events and management events in AWS CloudTrail.

 CloudTrail data events

-CloudTrail data events (also known as "data plane operations") show the resource operations performed on or within a resource in your AWS account.
-These operations are often high-volume activities.
+CloudTrail data events, also known as data plane operations, show operations that occur on resources in your AWS account.

-- Amazon DynamoDB object-level API activity on tables (for example, PutItem, DeleteItem, and UpdateItem API operations)
+- Amazon DynamoDB item-level API activity on tables.
+For example, PutItem, DeleteItem, and UpdateItem API operations.

-By default, trails don't log data events, and data events aren't viewable in CloudTrail Event history.
-To activate data event logging, you must explicitly add the supported resources or resource types to a trail.
+By default, trails don't log data events, and data events don't appear in CloudTrail event history.
+To activate data event logging, you must add the supported resources or resource types to a trail.
+To view data events, check your CloudTrail log files in the Amazon S3 console.

-Note: Additional charges apply for logging data events.
+Note: Additional charges can apply for logging data events.
 For more information, see AWS CloudTrail pricing.

 CloudTrail management events

-CloudTrail management events (also known as "control plane operations") show management operations that are performed on resources in your AWS account.
+CloudTrail management events, also known as control plane operations, show management operations that occur on resources in your account.
+CloudTrail logs management events when you take the following actions:

-- Creating and managing AWS Identity and Access Management (IAM) resources
+- Create and manage AWS Identity and Access Management (IAM) resources

-By default, trails log management events across AWS services and is available for free.
-You can review and download the most recent 90-day history of your account's management events using CloudTrail Event history or the LookupEvents API.
+By default, CloudTrail logs management events across AWS services.
+You can access and download the last 90 days of management events with CloudTrail event history or the LookupEvents API.

-Note: You can deliver one copy of your ongoing management events to Amazon S3 for free by creating trails.
-Creating trails lets you store events in Amazon S3 for up to 90 days.
-Additional copies of management events incur a charge.
+Note: You can create a trail to store one copy of management events in Amazon S3 beyond the 90-day retention period.
+Additional copies of management events can incur a charge.
 For more information, see AWS CloudTrail pricing.

-To view CloudTrail data events and management events stored in your Amazon S3 bucket after 90 days
+View CloudTrail data events and management events in your S3 bucket

 Related information